pvico/grbl32/README.md

 I wanted to be able to edit the code with a text editor like Atom or MS Visual Studio Code and to build and flash the firmware from the command line.

-This repository is mostly an adaptation of the grbl32 repository from tomsrobotics ([thomast777/grbl32](https://github.com/thomast777/grbl32)).
-This last repository also gives the possibility to build a 6-axis firmware for the STM32F103 and STM32F407 MCU's but I only retained the 3-axis STM32F103.
+This repository is mostly an adaptation of the grbl32 repository from tomsrobotics ([trobomechs/6-AXIS-USBCNC-GRBL](https://github.com/robomechs/6-AXIS-USBCNC-GRBL)).

 My intention is to use this as part of a larger project which will have a CNC controller board of my own design including the STM32 MCU, the stepper drivers, opto-coupled inputs for the limit switches, PWM spindle speed control and a buck converter providing 3.3V from the 24V stepper motor power supply.
 I will have the PCB fully assembled from [JLCPCB](https://jlcpcb.com).